johe79/Analytics-Engineer-Project---NYC-Taxi/README.md

 Python Scripting Errors: If you encounter DLL load failed or ImportError, the issue is likely a corrupted Python environment or an incorrect path.
 The best solution is a clean Anaconda re-installation and ensuring Power BI is pointed to the correct installation path.

 Visual rendering issues: If your map is not rendering correctly, it is often due to an issue with the underlying TopoJSON file.
 The above steps for mapshaper are a direct fix for the two most common causes of this issue.

+8. License
+This project is licensed under the MIT License.